havelessbemore/circle-ds/docs/classes/CircularLinkedQueue.md

 ▸ **first**(): `undefined` \| `T`

-Get the first element in the queue.
+Retrieves the first element added to the queue without removing it.

-Alias for top | top().

 #### Returns

 `undefined` \| `T`

-the first element, or `undefined` if empty.
+The first element of the queue, or `undefined` if the queue is empty.

 #### Implementation of